UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Infographic with a checklist to decide if a solar thermal system is right for a home.

-• Yes, if: You have a large family (4+ people) with high hot water usage for showers and laundry.
+• Yes, if: You have a large household of four or more people with consistently high hot water usage for back-to-back showers and laundry.

-• Yes, if: You have unshaded, south-facing roof space available.
+• Yes, if: You have a completely unshaded, south-facing roof section that receives unobstructed sunlight for the majority of the day.

-• No, if: Your roof is heavily shaded by trees or other buildings.
+• No, if: Your roof is heavily shaded by mature trees or neighboring buildings, severely limiting your solar collection window.

-• No, if: You prefer a single, simple Solar PV system to handle all your energy needs rather than maintaining two separate systems.
+• No, if: You prefer the simplicity of a single, massive solar PV array to handle all your home’s energy needs rather than maintaining two distinct systems.

-If you are looking for other ways to conserve resources in your new home, check out our guide on water conservation strategies.
+If you are looking for other impactful ways to conserve resources in your new home, explore our comprehensive guide on water conservation strategies.

 Illustration of a house with solar thermal panels on the roof heating a water tank inside.